OpenNJet/OpenNJet/src/ext/lua/kit/README.md

 Synopsis
 ========

-The NDK is an Nginx module that is designed to extend the core functionality of the excellent Nginx webserver in a way that can be used as a basis of other Nginx modules.
+The NDK is an NJet module that is designed to extend the core functionality of the excellent NJet webserver in a way that can be used as a basis of other NJet modules.

 It has functions and macros to deal with generic tasks that don't currently have generic code as part of the core distribution.
-The NDK itself adds few features that are seen from a user's point of view - it's just designed to help reduce the code that Nginx module developers need to write.
+The NDK itself adds few features that are seen from a user's point of view - it's just designed to help reduce the code that NJet module developers need to write.

-Nginx module developers wishing to use any of the features in the NDK should specify that the NDK is a dependency of their module, and that users will need to compile it as well when they compile their own modules.
+NJet module developers wishing to use any of the features in the NDK should specify that the NDK is a dependency of their module, and that users will need to compile it as well when they compile their own modules.
 They will also need to declare in their own modules which features of the NDK they wish to use (explained below).

-If you are not an Nginx module developer, then the only useful part of this project will be the 'usage for users' section below.
+If you are not an NJet module developer, then the only useful part of this project will be the 'usage for users' section below.

 [Back to TOC](#table-of-contents)